Grand-Pré National Historic Site: Parks Canada

+The Visitor Reception and Interpretation Centre, and the Memorial Church are open from mid May through to mid October.
+However, the gardens remain open year round.

+During the season, the Visitor Reception and Interpretation Centre is open 9:00am-5:00pm, while the Memorial Church is open 9:00am-4:45pm.
+The gardens are open all the time.

+The Visitor Reception and Interpretation Centre, and the Memorial Church are not open to dogs with the exception of service dogs.
+The gardens, however, are open to dogs.

 Archaeological activities

 Grand-Pré National Historic Site is also the location of an archaeological site sponsored by St. Mary’s University, Parks Canada, and Sociéte Promotion Grand-Pré.
 While excavations have been undertaken by Parks Canada since 1971, the field school has been operational for ten years, during which archaeologists have identified the cemetery for the Acadian period, the cellar of an Acadian house immediately to the east of the Memorial Church, and has conducted test pits throughout the site looking for evidence of the parish church, St-Charles-des-Mines; Pierre-Alain Bugeauld (Bujold) was the Church Warden [Marguillier aux Mines]; was also a Notary (1706) and a Judge/Justice (1707).
 Acadian artefacts that have been unearthed include fragments of Saintonge ceramic, nails, wine bottle glass, window pane glass, a 1711 French silver coin, spoons, belt buckles, buttons, clay pipes, etc. There seems to also be evidence of the occupation by New England troops, as well as considerable evidence of the New England Planter occupation period beginning in 1760.